GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

           margin: auto;
         }
         ```
-        Note that while the width of the thumbnail box is to 180 pixels, the same width thumbnails are resized to in                `main.py`, portrait oriented photos may have a smaller width.
+        Note that while the width of the thumbnail box is 180 pixels, the same width that thumbnails are resized to in `main.py`, portrait oriented photos may have a smaller width.
 This ensures that photos are centered within the 180 pixels even when they do not occupy 180 pixels.
     1. Center the caption 10 pixels below the thumbnail image using the descent class:

         ```css